 Instead of loading too much screen time and multiple enrichments on our kids, we try to find opportunities to teach our kids life skills during a typical day.
 This not only reduces the risk of screen addiction and saves money, but we also get to spend quality time interacting with them.

-We try to get the kids to help out with simple housework, clear the trays after eating outside, buy groceries, fold and keep their laundry, pack their clothes for a holiday and even volunteering.
+We try to get the kids to help out with simple housework, clear the trays after eating outside, buy groceries, fold and keep their laundry, pack their clothes for a holiday and even volunteer.

 We cannot control what comes ahead, but we can reduce what makes us fragile.

 There are many other examples of via negativa that could help you manage your fears.
 If you have any ideas or suggestions, do share them in the comments.

 By Julia Chan.